ovotech/cloud-key-rotator/tf_module/README.md

 # Cloud Key Rotator: Terraform Module

-A Terraform module hosted on the ovotech repository that creates an AWS Lambda to run Cloud Key Rotator.
+Terraform modules hosted on the ovotech repository that creates serverless functions and their associated resources in order to run `cloud-key-rotator` in either AWS or GCP.

 ## Usage - AWS